sekharp/lightning-talk-outlines/paladugu_mod2_lightning.md

 # Japanese: On Language and Programming
-- My goal is to inform folks about the complexities of different human language writing systems
+- My goal is to inform folks about the complexity of the Japanese writing system
-- Also wanted to touch on the subject of compare/contrast to programming languages, given the pervasive trope that learning to code is like learning a hard language
+- Also wanted to touch on the subject of comparing and contrasting Japanese writing with programming languages, using Ruby as a case study, given the pervasive trope that learning to code is like learning a hard language
 - I've found more differences than similarities

 ## Written Japanese - It's Complicated